punctuations/popcorn/README.md

 ### How it works

-Blueberry is a cli tool to create a streamline development process for other command-line tools.
+popcorn is a cli tool to create a streamline development process for other command-line tools.

-Blueberry aims to help with the development process of not only clis using frameworks but also cli tools that have no frameworks, by creating and compiling an entry point to these types of files using the "unpacked" type.
+popcorn aims to help with the development process of not only clis using frameworks but also cli tools that have no frameworks, by creating and compiling an entry point to these types of files using the "unpacked" type.

 ### Commands

 ##### Build:
-The build command will compile the code in the current directory to the production directory, making a cli tool compiled and stored as a berry.
+The build command will compile the code in the current directory to the production directory, making a cli tool compiled and stored as a kernel.

 Ex.
 ```
-> blueberry build
+> popcorn build
 ```

 output flag:

-Using the output flag will fix any conflicts between berry names by storing it a different parent directory.
+Using the output flag will fix any conflicts between kernel names by storing it a different parent directory.
 ```
-> blueberry -o raspberry
+> popcorn build -o raspberry
 ```

 ##### Dev:
 The dev command will launch a development environment which will listen to the specified directory for any changes and hot reload the development version of the command, to test out the command up-to-date and without having to manually compile every time.

-The development command will be accessible through the `{berry_name}{dev_branch}`, for example: `blueberry-dev`
+The development command will be accessible through the `{kernel_name}{dev_stalk}`, for example: `popcorn-dev`

 Ex.
 ```
-> blueberry dev
+> popcorn dev
 ```

 listen flag:

 The listen flag specifies the directory that it is listening to for changes.
 ```
-> blueberry dev -l ./foo/bar
+> popcorn dev -l ./foo/bar
 ```

 ##### Install:
-The install command is to install your berry to the path and initialize the environment for it, this command should be run if the berry has not been installed yet.
+The install command is to install your kernel to the path and initialize the environment for it, this command should be run if the kernel has not been installed yet.

 Ex.
 ```
-> blueberry install
+> popcorn install
 ```

 dev flag:

 the dev flag will install the **development** version of the command, the path will be saved to either shellrc file or .profile (on windows it will go straight to path)
 ```
-> blueberry install -d
+> popcorn install -d
 ```

 ##### Remove:
-The remove command is to remove already installed berries.
+The remove command is to remove already installed kernels.

 Ex.
 ```
-> blueberry remove foo
+> popcorn remove foo
 ```

 dev flag:

-The dev flag is used to indicate the requested berry is a development berry, which will be removed from a separate place from the production berries.
+The dev flag is used to indicate the requested kernel is a development kernel, which will be removed from a separate place from the production kernels.
 ```
-> blueberry remove foo -d
+> popcorn remove foo -d
 ```

 ##### Init:
-The init command initializes the config file for blueberry.
+The init command initializes the config file for popcorn.

 Ex.
 ```
-> blueberry init
+> popcorn init
 ```

 force flag: